SceneGate/Yarhl/docs/articles/core/getting-started/tutorial.md

 ## Format implementation

-From the above specification we are interested in keeping a list of _entries_ with their identifier number and text content.
-Next step is to create a new class to represent our format.
+From the above specification we are interested in keeping a **list of _entries_ with their identifier number and text content**.
+Next step is to create a new class to represent this format.

 Let's create a new class named `TxtiFormat`.
 It will have a property with the collection of entries (initialized for convenience).

 [!code-csharp[TxtiFormat](../../../../src/Yarhl.Examples/Tutorial/TxtiFormat.cs?name=Class&highlight=4)]

-Did you notice the **inheritance**?
+Did you notice the **inheritance with `IFormat`**?
 Format models should implement the interface `IFormat`.
 In this way Yarhl knows that this type implements a format.
 The interface is empty, it doesn't need to implement any specific method or property, it acts as a marker.